percona/k8spsmdb-docs/docs/TLS.md

 ## Generate certificates manually

+!!! warning

+    Manual certificates generation doesn't work in the Operator version 1.16.0.

 To generate certificates manually, follow these steps:

 1. Provision a Certificate Authority (CA) to generate TLS certificates,